cgay/protocol-buffers/documentation/source/design.rst

   unset, much simpler.
 No need for is-set vector, nor for %foo internal slot names and methods to guard their access.
 Do proto2 when proto3 functionally complete.

+  **Status:** This turned out to be naive because one of the first protos we need to convert is descriptor.proto, in the Google protobuf repo, which is proto2 format.

 * DO NOT OPTIMIZE ANYTHING.
 Write simple, clear Dylan code without any attempt to optimize anything in advance.
 That comes later, based on benchmarks and profiling.

 * Write and debug wire format.

+  **Status:** much of this is done but https://github.com/dylan-lang/opendylan/issues/1377 is problematic for large integers.

+* Write some tests that use the example to parse protos from a file.

+* Write IDL parser.

+  **Status:** Aug 2023, lexer complete, parser underway.

+* Write code generator.

-* Write an example of the expected protoc generated code, by hand.
+  Write an example of the expected protoc generated code, by hand.
 This will help to tease out the generated code APIs.

-* Write some tests that use the example to parse protos from a file.

-* Write protoc plugin.

-   For foo.proto with `package foo;`, generate

-       * foo-proto.dylan
-       * foo-proto-module.dylan

-   Do not genarate a library.
-Instead, users can include the above two files in their LID file.
-This is more flexible and allows multiple protos (and non-proto Dylan code) to be in the same library and benefit from sealing optimizations.

-   Generating the library definition can be an option later.
+  * option (dylan_module) = "foo";           // default to what?
+  * option (dylan_gen_module_file) = false;  // default to true
+  * option (dylan_gen_library_file) = false; // default to true

+  **Status:** (Aug 2023) I wrote much of a hand translated version of descriptor.proto and now I have almost enough to use it in the parser code.

 * Write gRPC implementation and hook it into HTTP server.

-* Write Text Format parser/printer

 * Build system integration.
 LID file option to invoke protoc:

      protocol-buffer: foo.proto -> foo-module.dylan, foo-library.dylan?

-* Lazy decoding

-* Specialized decoders.
-For example if the proto objects need to be initialized in a specific order.
-(That particular case could be handled via proto option annotations.)
+* Write Text Format parser/printer

 * Arenas to reduce memory churn

 * POD objects?
 Protocol buffers are intended to be Plain Old Data.
 In Go people often write wrapper types for protobuf types.
 I'm curious to see if there are differences in the way they can be implemented in Dylan.
-For example, can we have field options to make the corresponding Dylan slot be `constant` (not if they need to be used with arenas) or `required-init-keyword:`?
+For example, can we have field options to make the corresponding Dylan slot be ``constant`` (not if they need to be used with arenas) or ``required-init-keyword:``?
 Are there safe ways to add behavior to protoc-generated classes in Dylan?

 TODO List